go-to-k/image-scanner-with-trivy/API.md

 - *Type:* <a href="#image-scanner-with-trivy.SbomFormat">SbomFormat</a>
 - *Default:* No SBOM output

 Optional SBOM format to output in addition to scan logs.
 When specified, SBOM will be generated and uploaded to S3.

+**Note**: SBOM generation is not a vulnerability scan.
+When this option is specified:
+- Trivy generates a Software Bill of Materials (SBOM) instead of performing a vulnerability scan
+- The scan will not fail regardless of the `failOnVulnerability` setting
+- SNS notifications (`vulnsNotificationTopic`) will not be sent since no vulnerabilities are detected
+- The SBOM file and stderr logs will be uploaded to S3

 ---